 Keep unit upright and do not drop.
-Spreader bars are not required.
+Spreader bars are required.
 Rollers may be used to move unit across a roof.
 Level by using unit frame as a reference.
-See Table 2 and Fig. 6 for additional information.
+See Table 2 on page 10 and Fig. 6 on page 13 for additional information.